deploying-and-hosting-tutorials/node-js-deploying-and-hosting/README.md

 * Run `dplyr auth` and enter the token you get from the [web dashboard](https://app.dplyr.dev) in the integrations panel, copy the API key and paste it in the CLI

 * Run `dplyr deploy` in the root folder of your project it will ask you a couple of questions answer them all and proceed

+#### And with this you can  deploy  your own code in under 3 commands 😃

 ## Deploying to Ubuntu 16 or above